neurobioinfo/Ensemblux/docs/Step1.md

 # Step 2: Preparing input files for genetic demultiplexing
-In Step 2, we will define the necessary files needed for Ensemblux's constituent genetic demultiplexing tools and will place them within the working directory.
-The necessary files vary depending on the version of the Ensemblux pipeline being used:
+In Step 2, we will define the necessary files needed for ensemblex's constituent genetic demultiplexing tools and will place them within the working directory.
+The necessary files vary depending on the version of the ensemblex pipeline being used:

 - [Demultiplexing with prior genotype information](#demultiplexing-with-prior-genotype-information)
 - [Demultiplexing without prior genotype information](#demultiplexing-without-prior-genotype-information)